cetz-package/cetz/src/draw/shapes.typ

 /// == Keys
 ///   #show-parameter-block("radius", ("number", "ratio", "dictionary"), default: 0, [
 ///     The rectangles corner radius.
 If set to a single number, that radius is applied
 ///     to all four corners of the rectangle.
-If passed a dictionary you can set
+If passed a dictionary you can set the
 ///     radii per corner.
 The following keys support either a `<number, ratio>` or an array of `<number, ratio>`
 ///     for specifying a different x- and y-radius:
 ///     `north`, `east`, `south`, `west`, `north-west`, `north-east`, `south-west` and `south-east`.
 To set a default value for